Proxy voting

 Proxy voting is a form of voting whereby a member of a decision-making body may delegate their voting power to a representative, to enable a vote in absence.
 The representative may be another member of the same body, or external.
 A person so designated is called a "proxy" and the person designating them is called a "principal".
 Proxy appointments can be used to form a voting bloc that can exercise greater influence in deliberations or negotiations.
 Proxy voting is a particularly important practice with respect to corporations; in the United States, investment advisers often vote proxies on behalf of their client accounts.

 A related topic is liquid democracy, a family of electoral systems where votes are transferable and grouped by voters, candidates or combination of both to create proportional representation, and delegated democracy.

 Another related topic is the so-called Proxy Plan, or interactive representation electoral system whereby elected representatives would wield as many votes as they received in the previous election.
 Oregon held a referendum on adopting such an electoral system in 1912.

 The United States parliamentary manual Riddick's Rules of Procedure notes that, under proxy voting, voting for officers should be done by ballot, due to the difficulties involved in authentication if a member simply calls out, "I cast 17 votes for Mr. X."

-Proxy voting is also an important feature in corporate governance through the proxy statement.
+Proxy voting is also an important feature in corporate governance in the United States through the proxy statement.
 Companies use proxy solicitation agencies to secure proxy votes.